Peanut Butter Treats

 - In a large bowl, cream peanut butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition (dough will be sticky).
 With floured hands, roll tablespoonfuls into 1-1/4-in. balls.
 Place 2 in. apart on ungreased baking sheets.

 - Bake at 350° for 14-16 minutes or until tops are cracked.
 Remove to wire racks.
-Immediately press a chocolate star in the center of each.
+Immediately press a chocolate kiss in the center of each.
 Cool.
-Yield: 4-1/2 dozen.